antonisr11/PublicSoft-Coding-Project/README.md

 - DTOs: Create Data Transfer Objects to separate the API model from the entity model.
 - Validation: Add input validation to ensure data integrity and consistency when saving suppliers is implemented.
 - Pagination: Implement pagination for the list of suppliers to improve performance and user experience.

+## Easter Egg

+There is a small easter egg in the frontend application.
+Can you find it without looking at the code?